XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: Our Approach

 However, we find that current optimization may lead to undesirable situations, as shown in the Figure~\ref{fig:metric}.
 The movement of $\bm{n}_{u,t}$ to $\bm{n}_{u,t}^{'}$ meets the optimization in Equation~\ref{eq:triplet1}, but $\bm{n}_{u,t}^{'}$ is closer to the $\bm{c}_{u,t}$, which leads to weak distinction between clicked and unclicked item representations.
 In order to eliminate the effect, we derive a symmetrical triplet constraint by increasing $e_{hn}$ and $e_{cn}$ at the same time, \ie adding constraint term $ e_{hc} + m' \leq e_{cn}$.
 Symmetrical constraints are incorporated into Equation~\ref{eq:triplet1} and the new optimization objective is defined as:

-here we use $m^*$ to represent the addition of two margins in symmetrical losses.
+Here we use $m^*$ to represent the addition of two margins in symmetrical losses.

-\textbf{Fusion network.} To make better use of unclicked sequences, we attempt to explicitly combine $\bm{n}_{u,t}$ with base DSR to eliminate noises.
+\textbf{Fusion Network.} To make better use of unclicked sequences, we attempt to explicitly combine $\bm{n}_{u,t}$ with base DSR.
 We first come up a simple method which directly adopts the difference between $\bm{n}_{u,t}$ and $\bm{h}_{u,t}$.
-The fusion operation of $\bm{n}_{u,t}$ and $\bm{h}_{u,t}$ is performed on the top of the model.
 The final representation $\bm{z}_{u,t}$ could be formulated as:

-However, $\bm{z}_{u,t}$ does not contain any complex feature interaction for better modeling.
 Further we elaborately design a confidence neural network as an activation unit in the fusion process: